tallcms/cms/README.md

 # TallCMS

 A modern, feature-rich CMS package for Laravel Filament.
 Works as a standalone application or as a plugin in existing Filament apps.
+### This is the Filament package version of TallCMS stand alone https://github.com/tallcms/tallcms

 ## Features